misshie/hgvd2annovar/README.md

 or just contact to the author via email or GitHub.

 ## Warning
-In gene-hunting projects, a mistake in variant filtering may cause a disaster.
+In gene-hunting projects, a mistake in variant filtering may cause a **disaster**.
 Please recheck results from this script by yourself.

 ## Copyright
-**Copyright**: &copy; MISHIMA, Hiroyuki, 2013 (hmishima (at) nagasaki-u.ac.jp) **License**: The MIT lisence.
+**Copyright**: &copy; MISHIMA, Hiroyuki, 2013 (hmishima (at) nagasaki-u.ac.jp)

+**License**: The MIT lisence.
 See LISENSE.txt for details.